One of your most valuable memories of your travels are your photos and videos.

 I have recently switched organizations and with recent, I mean this week.
 For the past couple of years, I have been organizing my shots according to this very simple method and it worked absolutely fine.

 It’s so easy, but here we go.
 You start off organizing all your shots by year and then by country.
 This works perfectly if you plan to visit a different country every year or if you don’t pass through the same country several times.
 Here’s an example:

 So I changed my system!
-I am now using countries as the main devision and consequently organizing it by years.
-In that manner you don’t have to remember in which year you visited a certain country and you can find all the photos in the same folder.
+I am now using countries as the main division and consequently organizing it by years.
+In that manner, you don’t have to remember in which year you visited a certain country and you can find all the photos in the same folder.

 How to back up your travel photos while on the road?